Credit Reports: The Difference Between Delinquency and Derogatory Payments

 Understanding negative information on your credit report (and how it gets there)

 While no one ever plans to miss a credit card (or other) payment, sometimes we find ourselves in challenging financial situations.
 When you are living paycheck-to-paycheck — as millions of people are — it can be difficult to make your monthly earnings last until the next direct deposit.
-And when tough times descend, some people can end up paying a bill more than a month late, or worse, not paying a bill for several months, or at all.
+And when tough times descend, some people can end up paying a bill more than a month late, or worse, not paying a bill for several months.

-While it’s likely little comfort, millions of people have found themselves in similar situations in recent years.
+While it’s likely little comfort, millions have found themselves in similar situations in recent years.

-Unfortunately, it doesn’t take long for a missed payment of more than 30 days to damage your credit score and show up on your credit report, where it will likely sit for up to seven years.
-When reviewing your credit report, (which you should do at least once a year, by the way) you may see a couple of different terms that may seem similar.
+Unfortunately, it doesn’t take long for a missed payment of more than 30 days to damage your credit score.
+It will also appear on your credit report, which will likely sit for up to seven years.
+When reviewing your credit report, you may see a couple of different terms that may seem similar.
 But make no mistake, when it comes to the terms ‘delinquency’ and ‘derogatory,’ there are key differences you should be aware of.

 What’s a Delinquency?

 Being more than 30 days late is called delinquency.
-It usually triggers a series of events that lead to negative information being added to your credit report.
-When you are more than a month late with a payment, you can land in the delinquency zone, so to speak, and that late payment will typically be reported to at least one of the three major credit reporting agencies – Experian, Equifax, or TransUnion.
-(Besides the bad mark on your report, you’ll likely also have a late fee added to your balance for the missed payment and your credit score will take a hit.)
+It usually triggers a series of events that add negative information to your credit report.
+When you are more than a month late with a payment, you can land in the delinquency zone, so to speak.
+That late payment will typically be reported to at least one of the three major credit reporting agencies – Experian, Equifax, or TransUnion.
+Besides the bad mark on your report, you’ll likely also have a late fee added to your balance for the missed payment and your credit score will take a hit.

 What is Derogatory?